retracd/retracd/README.md

-- 👋 Hi, I’m @retracd, a programmer and a highschool Senior.
-I have earned 3rd place in both SQL Place Database Fundamentals and C++ Programming at BPA Nationals 2023.
+- 👋 Hi, I’m @retracd (Brent Mayes), a programmer and a University of Michigan Class of 2028 Student.
+My most recent achievement was earning 1st place in SQL Place Database Fundamentals at BPA Nationals 2024.
 - 👀 I’m interested in ... learning new things + expanding my horizons!
 - 🌱 I’m currently learning ...
 Networking, Ethical Hacking, Python, C++, SQL + Database Management, and algorithmic principles.
 - 💞️ I’m looking to collaborate on ...
 Any project that could help me gain experience in team development in the real world.